jordonsc/dosa/README.md

 DOSA
 ====
 The DOSA project is a series of milestones for home automation devices.
+The project is closing in on the first milestone.

 Milestone 1
 -----------